(Photo courtesy of NetPS Plant Finder)

 A medium sized evergreen variety that is noted for its ornamentally attractive gray bark with deep reddish fissures; an outstanding shade tree that adds great texture to the landscape

-Cork Oak has dark green foliage with gray undersides.
+Cork Oak is primarily valued in the landscape for its ornamental upright and spreading habit of growth.
+It has dark green foliage with gray undersides.
 The oval leaves remain dark green throughout the winter.
-The flowers are not ornamentally significant.
 It produces brown acorns in early fall.
 The fruit can be messy if allowed to drop on the lawn or walkways, and may require occasional clean-up.
 The furrowed gray bark is extremely showy and adds significant winter interest.

 Cork Oak is an evergreen tree with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.